microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

 The `navigateBack` method is an enhanced version of the `navigateUp` method from `NavHostController` that also works when one or two panes are shown.
 If navigation is successful, the function will return true, otherwise it will return false.

 `TwoPaneLayoutNav` manages an internal backstack to maintain state across configuration changes.
-To access the current state of the backstack, use the `twoPaneBackStack` readonly field.
+To access and update the backstack, use the `twoPaneBackStack` mutable list field.

 > If you want to override the default back press behavior and write a custom handler, make sure you call `navigateBack` to maintain the backstack correctly.